 The Long March and the Yan’an Communist Base

 Between October 16th 1934 and October 20th 1935, the Chinese Workers and Peasants’ Red Army retreated 6000 miles through some of the toughest terrain in western China- including mountains, barren plateaus and lethal swamps.
 Throughout this time they were constantly harassed and attacked by KMT forces.
-Approximately 85,000 communists began the trek westward while most women, children and approximately 20,000 wounded communists were left behind.
+Approximately 85,000 communists men and soldiers began the trek westward while most women, children and approximately 20,000 wounded communists were left behind.
 At the end, only about 8,000 of the original 85,000 remained living.
-Most perished at the hands of KMT forces and also because of illness and by the harsh conditions which prevailed throughout the retreat.
+Most perished at the hands of KMT forces.
+Others died from illness and from the harsh conditions which prevailed throughout the retreat.

 The march was not one single maneuver, but rather the withdrawal from Jiangxi of different Red Army units which often independently fought their way west and north.
-The CCP was quite divided at this time, with different factions not only arguing about different military strategies, but also disagreeing as to where new revolutionary base should be ultimately established.
-From separate marches, numbers eventually arriving to join Mao later rose to about 30,000 due to the arrival of other Communist units and the consolidation of local communist factions.
+The CCP was quite divided at this time, with different factions not only arguing about different military strategies, but also disagreeing as to where new revolutionary base should be ultimately reestablished.

 In December 1936 the CCP finally established its headquarters in the province of Shaanxi, in Yan’an.
 This base had the advantage of both safeguarding the communists from the 1937 Japanese invasion of China and helping isolate it from further KMT attack.
-By this time Mao, was firmly established as the leader of the CCP, although division remained within the party.
+By this time Mao was firmly established as the leader of the CCP, although division remained within the party.
+From separate marches and from recruitment efforts as the communists passed through territory, eventually around 30,000 eventually joined Mao at his new base.
 The CCP’s courage in the face of unimaginable hardship and the communists ultimate victory despite their decimated ranks played an important role in the process of legitimizing the CCP rule.

 The Zunyi Conference